brockwc/pern-auth-frontend/README.md

 There's so much more to tea than people think and with Soul Sip'n you, as a user, are able to explore the wide variety of teas and improve your knowledge on the **brew**tiful world of tea.

+## Motivation
+For this project, the team wanted to go with something that users can benefit from and use on more than one occasion.

 ## User Stories
 - As a user, I want to feel relaxed as I use this app.
 - As a user, I want to sign up for 'soul sip'n"